tegenton/Robotics17/Day08/PITCHME.md

 ---
 # Classwork

-Use while loops (or any other looping method of your choice) to cycle through a rainbow on your RGB LED
+Use while loops (or any other looping method of your choice) to cycle smoothly through colors on your RGB LED